netdata/netdata/docs/netdata-cloud/nodes-view.md

 To access the Nodes View, you must first be signed in to Netdata Cloud.
 To register for an account, or sign in to an existing account, visit our [signing in guide](signing-in.md) for details.

-Once you're signed in to Netdata Cloud, clicking on any of the `Nodes beta` buttons in the node's web dashboard will lead you to the Nodes View.
+Once you're signed in to Netdata Cloud, clicking on any of the **Nodes Beta** buttons in the node's web dashboard will lead you to the Nodes View.
 Find one (`1`) in the dropdown menu in the upper-right corner, a second (`2`) in the top navigation bar, and a third (`3`) in the dropdown menu in the top-left corner of the Netdata dashboard.

 ![Annotated screenshot showing where to access Nodes View](https://user-images.githubusercontent.com/1153921/60359236-4fd04b00-998d-11e9-9e4c-f35ad2551a54.png)